-Many people struggle with the conclusion; not knowing how to end a paper without simply restating the paper's thesis and main points.
+Many people struggle with the conclusion, not knowing how to end a paper without simply restating the paper's A thesis is the writer's central point (clear, concise, and limited) that provides the foundation for the rest of the essay.
+Most often located at the end of the introduction, the thesis establishes the core idea that the rest of the essay will develop.
+It should never be expressed as a question.
+A thesis can be explanatory or argumentative; if a thesis is argument-based, it is sometimes referred to as a claim. " class="glossaryLink">thesis and main points.
 In fact, one of the earliest ways that we learn to write conclusions involves the "summarize and restate" method of repeating the points that you have already discussed.